Please be sure to visit this webpage often for additional updates as they become

 Elections Division at email@example.com or (201) 336-7020.

-Registration or to report a potential election violation, please contact the Office of the Bergen County Superintendent of
+Voter Registration or to report a potential election violation, please contact the Office of the Bergen County Superintendent

-Ballot, locate your polling locatin or Secure Ballot Drop Boxes or check the status of your voter registration, please visit
+by Mail Ballot, locate your polling location or Secure Ballot Drop Boxes or check the status of your voter registration, please

 Bergen County Superintendent of Elections